OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Rollup_Protocol.md

 Each rollup block contains:

-- rollup block number
+- the rollup block number
-- predecessor block number: rollup block number of the last block before this one that is (claimed to be) correct
+- the predecessor block number: rollup block number of the last block before this one that is (claimed to be) correct
-- how much computation the chain has done in its history (measured in ArbGas)
+- the amount of computation the chain has done in its history (measured in ArbGas)
-- how many inbox messages have been consumed in the chain’s history
+- the number of inbox messages have been consumed in the chain’s history
 - a hash of the outputs produced over the chain’s history
 - a hash of the chain state.